backgammon-java-ai/backg_java2012/README.txt

 ...History
+2012 Mar 25: doubletMoveCountdown wasn't getting adjusted when dice were being given explicit values, so countdown was 2 for doubles.
+Is fixed!

 2012 Feb 9: Board UI shows whose move it is!
 Human can't come in from bar, and AI has to be brought in from bar manually.